Sacred Rudraksha

 Our journey with Rudraksha beads began in 1999 — back in the early days of the internet, when Google was hardly known and online shopping was still a novelty.
 We were among the very first to offer genuine Rudraksha beads online, starting with Indonesian varieties.
 At that time, we frequently travelled to Java, the heartland where most Indonesian Rudrakshas are found.

-Although we had spent several years living in Java, sourcing high-quality beads was not as easy as one might imagine.
+Although we had spent several years living in Java, sourcing high-quality beads, it was not as easy as one might imagine.
 Rudrakshas — locally called Genitri — were mostly sold as simple malas, and the different mukhis (faces or segments) were not well recognized or in high demand.
 We relied on the help of trusted friends who searched the forests of Central Java, particularly in regions such as Kebumen and Wonosobo, to find the finest beads.

 In those early years, even rare varieties like the twenty-one mukhi were available at reasonable prices.
 Times have certainly changed — today, demand has soared, especially from India and China, driving prices to new heights.